Tokenisation Algorithms

 piece = none

-while start < end: # shrink the window from the right
+while start < end: # reduce the window size from the right

 sub = word[start:end]